james-plw/james-plw/README.md

 You can read about my Master's Project, which involved analysing simulation data to validate a contested Physics theory, [here.](https://github.com/james-plw/james-plw/blob/main/Physics%20Master's%20Project)

+Since graduating, I have also completed a personal project, analysing some data from the 23/24 Premier League season, to practice using PYthon, SQL and Tableau.
+You can find that [here.](https://github.com/james-plw/james-plw/tree/main/Football%20Data%20Analysis%20Project)

 ### Skills